ftravers/datomic-tutorial/README.md

 GIT TAG: parent-child-modeling

-Now that we have some parent/child data in the DB, lets see how to query and display it nicely.
+Now that we have some parent/child data in the DB, let's see how to query and display it nicely.

 ## Querying Parent Child Data<a id="sec-3-3" name="sec-3-3"></a>